ESSENTIAL FUNCTIONS OF POSITION:

 While performing the duties of this job, the employee occasionally comes in contact with various irritants such as herbicides, fumes, airborne particles, toxic or caustic chemicals, acids, solvents and other items/ objects that may be placed out for disposal.

 The noise level in the work environment is quiet in the office and in the service vehicle but is moderately noise in the field.

 The employee performs duties under the direction of a Division Superintendent or Department Director who makes assignments by defining objectives, priorities and deadlines and assists the employee with unusual situations which do not have clear precedents.
 The employee plans and carries out successive steps and resolves problems and deviations in accordance with instructions, policies and accepted practice.
 Work is reviewed for technical conformance and consistence with practice and policy.

 Provides the first level of supervision for field work crews.

 First Application Review:

-The first application review date will commence on March 22, 2021.
+The first application review date will commence on immediately.
 All application submitted after that date will be placed in a separate folder awaiting the outcome of the initial review.
 Should none of the original applicants be selected, the second set will be available for review.

 This position is a “safety sensitive” position as defined by the US DOT drug and alcohol testing regulations, the Oklahoma Standards for Workplace Drug and Alcohol Testing Act and/or Oklahoma Medical Marijuana laws.
 The “safety sensitive” positions in the following categories may be subject to periodic random drug testing pursuant to City of Lawton Administrative Policy 3-02: Drug & Alcohol Free Workplace.
 Marijuana is one of the substances included in the drug panel screening.
 Possession of a medical marijuana license will not excuse you from the testing process, or the consequences of testing positive for marijuana.
 The categories listed are inclusive of City of Lawton jobs only.